close

 Words: 606|Page: 1|4 min read

 Throughout history, perhaps the most widely talked about philosophical pair has been that of Thomas Hobbes and John Locke.
 Due to their stark philosophical viewpoints, these men have been used as discussion points throughout classrooms to implement discussions on a variety of topics.
 Hobbes and Locke both had their own, greatly differing, viewpoints on a number of discussions ranging from society, the role of the state, and even basic human nature.
-However, perhaps there greatest contribution was their greatly differing viewpoints on how one should view the law.
-Both Hobbes and Locke are important to any discussion about the law as they provide the progression by which we understand the modern social contract.
+However, perhaps their greatest contribution was their greatly differing viewpoints on how one should view the law.
+Both Hobbes and Locke are important to any discussion about the law as they provide the progression by which we understand the modern social contract (Smith, 2020).

 Though John Locke also believes people within a society have agreed upon a social contract, his idea of said contract greatly differs from that of Hobbes in that it allows for the retention of some basic human rights or principles.
-Locke states for example that when we accept the social contract we retain the right to life and liberty, and in addition gain the right to just, impartial protection of our property.
+Locke states, for example, that when we accept the social contract we retain the right to life and liberty, and in addition gain the right to just, impartial protection of our property.
 This means to say, that under Locke’s philosophy, people are not only able to retain many of the rights and liberties they would have possessed before society, but due to their accepting of society’s social contract have actually received added liberties which would not have been available to them otherwise.
 The main liberty which Locke feels has been added by one’s adherence to the social contract is the right to impartial protection of one’s property.
 That is to say, under a pre-society system, one’s property could only be protected by one’s self; thereby creating a huge discrepancy in justice as those with more power could protect their property better.
-According to Locke, by adhering to the social contract people agree to a system of law in which all people’s property is equally protected.
+According to Locke, by adhering to the social contract people agree to a system of law in which all people’s property is equally protected (Locke, 1690).

 Get a custom paper now from our expert writers.